Leyaaaan1/RidersHub/README.md

 4. Remove all other columns from the dataset.
 5. Import the cleaned dataset into your PostgreSQL database.
+6. Rename the file to psgc_data, also that is the need of the table in the database
+---
+### 3. Run Docker Desktop and Docker-compose.yml
+- For redis cache
 ---
 ### 3. Run Spring Boot Backend
 From the root project directory, run the backend: